Our approach for bringing in the right digital partner

 - Working collaboratively in co-design with users and with numerous partners

 - Knowledge of the youth sector and/or developing products aimed at young people

 - Preferable: experience of working with charities and with vulnerable young people.

 The process is as important as the process we want to take.
 These are the values we want to uphold throughout the process.

 - Respecting people’s time and effort – we wanted to make the process as short as possible and give people as much information as possible to support their decision to engage in the process.
 We are also paying a nominal fee to cover some of the time that agencies will undertake when running workshops with us.
 This because we feel we are getting a lot of value from them and this deserves something in return.

 - Give people a chance to connection – the process was designed to see how we connect as teams and test the water for how we might work together in the future.

 - Be clear and transparent – where possible we are sharing information about our expectations and the process.
 This includes information about the number of agencies we are speaking to at each stage, our expectations on their time for all stages, who they can speak to about questions at each stage and when they will hear from us next.
 We are also sharing feedback via email with all agencies (this is on my to do list for today!)

 - Make room for challenge in a safe space – we are aware that both sides hold a lot of knowledge and we want to make space for both sides to add value and support each other, rather than testing each other.
 The process isn’t designed to trip people up, we want to allow agencies to showcase their brilliant work!

 Step 1 – An expression of interest: we asked for a 3-page expression of interest exploring why the work interests them, how their experience meets our brief and how they would work with us.
-Here is a copy of our brief.

 Step 2 – Chemistry conversations: We then shortlisted organisations for a 1-hour chemistry conversation.
 The conversations were a chance to dive into the three questions in more detail and see how our teams gel.